CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 - Full dataset, training, successful validation/evaluation, PostgreSQL, and packaged desktop workflows remain validation debt even where implementation and focused tests exist.
-- No current component is classified `BROKEN` from the inspected evidence.
+- The current CI failure is recorded as an active issue rather than being softened by the passing Windows reproduction.
 Historical failures that were superseded are listed separately below.

 ## Current Component Ledger